jdiggins/java-space-game/README.md

 # java-space-game
-An astroids style space shooter game created with Java FX
+An asteroids-style space shooter game created with Java FX